The-Umbra/Full-Stack-MERN-Social-Media-App/Readme.md

+# MERN STACK SOCIAL MEDIA APP

-1-This project was developed with MERN.
+This project was developed with MERN.

-2-Styles made using Material-ui.
+- Languages ​​and utilities used:
+  - React - Redux
+  - NodeJs - ExpressJs
+  - MaterialUI
+  - Nodemon
+  - MongoDB